rohit-057/Simple-Neon-Calculator/README.md

-here it is a simple calculator with some neon effects
+Here it is a simple calculator with some neon effects